shellhub-io/shellhub/README.md

 our community.
 If you would like to contribute, please read our [contributing guide](CONTRIBUTING.md).

+## Getting Help

+You are welcome to submit any questions, participate in discussions and request help with any issue in our [Gitter Channel](https://gitter.im/shellhub-io/community).

 ## License

 ShellHub is licensed under the Apache License, Version 2.0.